autonomouslogic/eve-ref/docs/src/datasets/index.md

 These pages outline the datasets available for download at [data.everef.net](https://data.everef.net/).

+See [Downloading Datasets](downloading-datasets.md) for instructions on how to download the datasets in full or in part.

 | Path                                         | Dataset                                          |
 |----------------------------------------------|--------------------------------------------------|
 | `ccp/ccp_quant/`                             | Market data published by CCP Quant               |